-- to familiarise the student with the social, cultural and political developments which influenced English poetry in different periods - to introduce to the student major English poets - to help the student in gaining some knowledge of the thematic preoccupations and techniques of major English poets
+- to familiarise the student with the social, cultural and political developments which influenced English poetry in different periods - to introduce to the student major English poets - to help the student in gaining knowledge of the thematic preoccupations and techniques of major English poets

-- will have understood how English poetry was influenced by various phenomena in British society. - will have acquainted themselves with prominent English poets and their major works. - will have developed the ability to analyse and appreciate English poetry of different periods.
+- will have understood how English poetry was influenced by various historical and sociocultural factors in British society. - will have acquainted themselves with prominent English poets and their major works. - will have developed the ability to analyse and appreciate English poetry of different periods.

-Unit- I 15th & 16th Century
+Unit- I: 15th and 16th Centuries

-Geoffrey Chaucer Knight's Tale
+Geoffrey Chaucer The Knight's Tale

-The Nun's Priest's TaleJohn Donne
+The Nun's Priest's Tale

+John Donne The Sun Rising

-The Sun Rising, The Ecstasy
+The Ecstasy

-William Shakespeare What's in the brain that ink may character
+Edmund Spenser Happy ye leaves when as those lilly hands William Shakespeare What's in the brain that ink may character